 \subsection{Probing and Lightweight Adaptation}

-Parameter-efficient fine-tuning (PEFT) aims to adapt large neural networks without updating all weights of the backbone.
+Parameter-efficient fine-tuning (PEFT) aims to adapt large neural networks without updating all backbone weights.
 Popular methods include adapters~\citep{chen2022adaptformer}, visual prompt tuning~\citep{jia2022vpt}, and LoRA~\citep{hu2022lora}.
-An even more efficient paradigm is probing, where the entire pretrained backbone remains frozen, and only a lightweight module is trained on top of its features~\citep{DBLP:conf/iclr/AlainB17}.
+An even more efficient paradigm is probing, in which the entire pretrained backbone remains frozen and only a lightweight module is trained on top of its features~\citep{DBLP:conf/iclr/AlainB17}.
 While early work focused on simple linear classifiers, recent studies have introduced more powerful attentive probes~\citep{bardes2024revisiting, el2024scalable}.
-This idea builds on earlier attention pooling methods such as the Set Transformer~\citep{lee2019set} and uses learnable attention modules to aggregate token features from the final layer~\citep{yu2022coca, chen2024context,psomas2025attentionpleaserevisitingattentive}.
+This idea builds on earlier attention pooling methods, such as the Set Transformer~\citep{lee2019set}, and uses learnable attention modules to aggregate token features from the final layer~\citep{yu2022coca, chen2024context,psomas2025attentionpleaserevisitingattentive}.
 However, their focus is confined to the final layer's output, implicitly assuming that the final representation is optimal for any given downstream task.